-While detailed results of regressions are reported in annexure B, the value of Hstatistic from various specifications of revenue equations along with probability values (p-values) for the null hypotheses are presented in Table 3.
+While detailed results of regressions are reported in Table A2 of Appendix, the value of H-statistic from various specifications of revenue equations alongwith probability values (p-values) for the null hypotheses are presented in Table 4.
 We used both interest revenue and total revenue as dependent variables.
 The results suggest both bank-specific fixed and pooled regressions provide considerably different values for H-statistic.
-As a first step towards hypothesis testing, we reject the null hypothesis of H-statistic (H0: H=0 and H1: H \neq 0) in both equations at 1 percent level of significance under fixed effect and pooled specifications.
+As a first step towards hypothesis testing, we reject the null hypothesis of H-statistic (H_0 : H=0 and H_1 : H \neq 0) in both equations at 1 percent level of significance under fixed effect and pooled specifications.
 In literature, this test is usually considered to be a test of monopoly structure.
-In second step, we reject the null of perfect competition (H_0 : H=1 and H_1 : $H\neq 1$) in case of pooled estimations at one percent level of significance.
+In second step, we reject the null of perfect competition (H0: H=1 and H1: H \neq 1) in case of pooled estimations at one percent level of significance.
 In other specification, we fail to reject the null of perfect competition in case of equation estimated with fixed effect even at 5 percent level of significance.
 However, we reject this null in case of fixed effect at 10 percent level of significance.
-As mentioned earlier, all banks operating in Pakistan face the same macroeconomic and regulatory environment.
-The results from fixed effect estimation are more reliable.
+As mentioned earlier, all banks operating in Pakistan face the same macroeconomic and regulatory environment, the results from fixed effect estimation are more reliable.
 We conclude that banking structure cannot be characterized as following perfect competition.
 For monopolistic competition, we conduct two separate tests at boundary value.
 In first part, we test the null of H < 0 against alternative hypothesis of $H \ge 0$.
 We reject this test at the 1 percent level of significance under fixed effect and pooled specifications.
-In the second part, we test the null of H < 1 against alternative of $H \ge 1$.
+In the second part, we test the null of H<1 against alternative of $H \ge 1$.
 We fail to reject this null at one percent level of significance in both specifications.
 Both these tests jointly suggest that banking structure is best described as monopolistically competitive.

-Table 3.
-PR H-Statistic of Pakistani Banks
+Table 4: PR H-Statistic of Pakistani Banks

-Tubic coll it is dustic of I diff Juin Duin 1 0 Dependent variable H-statistic H = 0 H = 1 H < 0 H < 1 Adj.
-R 2 Interest income Fixed effect 0.868 0.000 0.053 0.000 0.995 0.997 Pooled 0.407 0.008 0.000 0.004 0.999 0.963 Total income Fixed effect 0.899 0.000 0.085 0.000 0.957 0.997 Pooled 0.418 0.007 0.000 0.004 0.999 0.966
+Dependent Variable H-Statistic Prb.
+H=0 Prob.
+H=1 Prob.
+H<0 Prob.
+H<1 Adj.
+R Square

+Interest Income

+Fixed Effect 0.868 0.000 0.053 0.000 0.995 0.997

+Pooled 0.407 0.008 0.000 0.004 0.999 0.963

+Total Income

+Fixed Effect 0.899 0.000 0.085 0.000 0.957 0.997

+Pooled 0.418 0.007 0.000 0.004 0.999 0.966

 The results from pooled estimation are also used to compare H-statistic from different studies.
-This comparison shows that qualitative conclusion of monopolistic competition remains unchanged (Table 4), however the values of H-statistic differ because of various factors.
-Some of these factors include differences in methodologies especially the specification of dependent variable, estimation options like pooled, fixed effect estimation period, and inclusion of control variables.
+This comparison shows that qualitative conclusion of monopolistic competition remains unchanged (see Table 5), however the values of H-statistic differ because of various factors.
+Some of these factors include differences in methodologies especially the specification of dependent variable, estimation options like pooled, fixed effect etc., estimation period, and inclusion of control variables.
 These factors play an important role in undermining the direct comparison of H-statistic.

-Table 4.
-Comparison H-Statistic of Pakistani banks

-Studies H-Statistic SE (H) Conclusion Claessens and Laeven (2004) 0.480 Monopolistic Competition Bikker et.al.
-(2007) Specification 1 0.470 0.261 Reject Monopoly & PC Specification 2 0.724 0.068 Reject Monopoly & PC Specification 3 0.734 0.064 Reject Monopoly & PC Specification 4 0.457 0.261 Reject Monopoly & PC Specification 5 0.710 0.074 Reject Monopoly & PC Specification 6 0.719 0.070 Reject Monopoly & PC This paper Specification 1 0.407 0.153 Monopolistic Competition Specification 2 0.908 0.089 Monopolistic Competition This paper Specification 1 0.868 0.153 Monopolistic Competition Specification 2 0.908 0.089 Monopolistic Competition preferred estimates of H-statistic
+Table 5: Comparison H-Statistic of Pakistani banks Studies H-Statistic SE (H) Conclusion Claessens and Laeven (2004) 0.480 Monopolistic Competition Bikker et.al.
+(2007) Specification 1 0.470 0.261 Reject Monopoly & PC Specification 2 0.724 0.068 Reject Monopoly & PC Specification 3 0.734 0.064 Reject Monopoly & PC Specification 4 0.457 0.261 Reject Monopoly & PC Specification 5 0.710 0.074 Reject Monopoly & PC Specification 6 0.719 0.070 Reject Monopoly & PC This paper Specification 1 0.407 0.153 Monopolistic Competition Specification 2 0.908 0.089 Monopolistic Competition This paper Specification 1 0.868 0.153 Monopolistic Competition Specification 2 0.908 0.089 Monopolistic Competition